IFSA University of Otago

 Number of Students

-Almost 20,000 students attend the University of Otago.
+Over 20,000 students attend the University of Otago.

 Students will live in co-ed flats with other international and local students.
 Each student will have their own internet-equipped bedroom, and share bathroom, living room, and kitchen facilities with several other students.
 Additional facilities such as laundry rooms, study, music, and game rooms are accessible in the halls.
 The apartments are typically within walking distance to the university.